 With cask ownership, you gain the flexibility to bottle your whisky, continue maturation, or sell it on, transferring ownership to another party.
 Browse our current cask offerings and seize the opportunity to invest in the future of fine whisky.

 New to buying whisky in cask?
 Read our FAQ here.
+Click here for details on whisky cask insurance and view our terms and conditions here.

 This cask of Bunnahabhain was filled on 9th January 2025 with new make spirit at 63.5% ABV.
 Matured in a first-fill bourbon cask, it promises to combine the intense smoky and maritime qualities of Islay peat with the sweet, creamy, and vanilla-rich influence of fresh bourbon oak.
 The high phenol content in the spirit sets the stage for a bold flavour profile, with layers of peat smoke balanced by oak-driven notes as the whisky matures.
 At the time of filling, the cask was estimated to yield approximately 250 bottles.